AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/predefined_rules.rst

 of the same generic with the same actual parameters.
 This determination is conservative, it checks only for the following matching parameters:

-*
-  integer, character and string literals;
+* integer, character and string literals;

-*
-  Ada names that denote the same entity.
+* Ada names that denote the same entity.

-If some instantiation if marked by the rule, additional investigation is required to decide if one of the duplicated instantiations can be removed to simplify the code.
+If some instantiation is marked by the rule, additional investigation is required to decide if one of the duplicated instantiations can be removed to simplify the code.
 In particular, the rule does not check if these instantiations declare any global variable or perform some